8 Back to School Tips for a Healthy Year

 1. Snack Healthy

-As we get back into the routine of balancing family, friends, school, and extracurriculars, it’s not uncommon to find yourself with only a few minutes to grab a bite to eat before running off to the next activity.
-It can be easy (and tempting) to grab food or snacks on the go, but we can also tell you that most pantry or store snacks are not the best option for a filling, nutritious meal on the go.
+As we get back into the routine of balancing family, friends, school, and extracurriculars, it’s common to find yourself with only a few minutes to grab a bite before running off to the next activity.
+It can be easy (and tempting) to grab food or snacks on the go, but we can tell you that most pantry or store snacks are not the best option for a filling, nutritious meal.

 2. Keep Cleanliness at the Forefront

-A regular school day can involve a significant amount of exposure to bacteria, germs, and toxins that we may not be as accustomed to handling during an ordinary day at home.
-This is part of why sicknesses spread so quickly once kids go back to school.
+A regular school day involves significant exposure to bacteria, germs, and toxins that we may not be as accustomed to handling during an ordinary day at home.
+This is part of why sicknesses spread so quickly when kids start going back to school.
 As much as we want to protect our families’ health, it can seem like an impossible task trying to keep everything clean and sanitized all the time, especially when kids are involved.

 Fortunately, incorporating just a few essential practices can significantly reduce the risk of illness and mitigate the effects when someone does catch something.
-Teaching your kids about germs and cleanliness is a great first step and reminding them to wash their hands after certain activities, such as using the restroom, going to recess, or getting home from school.
+Teaching your kids about germs and cleanliness and reminding them to wash their hands after certain activities, such as using the restroom, going to recess, or getting home from school, is a great first step.

 3. Take Breaks